ZettelGeist/zettelgeist/docs/gs.md

 ```shell
 (zenv) $ zimport --database mlb.db --dir $(pwd)
 ```

+`$(pwd)` means the current directory and everything beneath it.
+This argument puts the entire path to file into the index.

 We are now ready to run queries on the database and selectively retrieve cards from it.